lavalink-devs/Lavalink/IMPLEMENTATION.md

 }
 ```

-#### Plays a track
+#### Play a track

 `startTime` is an optional setting that determines the number of milliseconds to offset the track by.
 Defaults to 0.

 `endTime` is an optional setting that determines at the number of milliseconds at which point the track should stop playing.
 Helpful if you only want to play a snippet of a bigger track.
 By default the track plays until it's end as per the encoded data.

-`volume` is an optional setting which determines the default volume of the player.
+`volume` is an optional setting which changes the volume if provided.

 If `noReplace` is set to true, this operation will be ignored if a track is already playing or paused.
 This is an optional field.

-If `pause` is set to true, the playback will be paused by default.
+If `pause` is set to true, the playback will be paused.
 This is an optional field.

 ```json
 {